 This also creates tension in your jawbone and facial muscles, putting you at risk of developing a TMJ disorder.
 Your jaw joint doesn’t track properly, and the disc inside the joint wears down or is misplaced.
 Symptoms include your jaw popping or clicking and pain throughout the jaw and face.
 You may also have trouble opening and closing your jaw properly.
-It may remain stuck in a a certain position.
+It may remain stuck in a certain position and may cause chronic headaches.

 Missing teeth also create new gaps in your smile for food residue and bacteria to hide behind, increasing your risk for gum disease development and tooth decay.
+If left untreated, gum disease can lead to tooth loss and put patients at risk of infection spreading to the bloodstream, causing heart problems.
 It’s important to replace a missing tooth as soon as possible following tooth loss to restore the look, feel, and function of your natural smile.